bmuhlack/bmuhlack.github.io/career.md

 title: "Academic career"
 ---
 ### Current Position
-Since October 2023: instructor (Lehrkraft für besondere Aufgaben) at the institute for Empirircal Linguistics\\
+Since October 2023: instructor (Lehrkraft für besondere Aufgaben) at the Institute for Empirical Linguistics\\
 Goethe-Universität Frankfurt (Germany)

 Since May 2020: Research assistant and PhD student in the Phonetics group\\